emon-hossain7/Docs-of-JS-Libraries-Framework/JavaScript/README.md

 //push (Add new elements to the first/last of an array) numbers.push(55);
 numbers.unshift(33);
-//push (Drop the new element at the first/las of an array) numbers.pop();
+//push (remove the the first/last element of an array) numbers.pop();
 numbers.shift();